Rennes House

 Rennes House is a defunct tower block in Whipton, a small area of Exeter, England.
 It is one of the tallest buildings in Exeter.

-It was set to be demolished in Spring 2025.
+Work to demolish it began in September 2026.

 Name

 The block is named after Rennes, a city in France, which Exeter is twinned with.

 History

 Construction

 The block, then known as Whipton Barton Farm phase 2, began construction in 1966, being designed by Fitzroy Robinson & Partners, which is elsewhere acclaimed for similarly designed buildings such as 102 Petty France.
 It was built by the borough council that preceded Exeter City Council, Exeter Borough Council, and Sleemans.
 It was constructed using a large-panel-system method from France, where panels were cast on the construction site.

 The building was to be built to a height of 11 stories, much shorter than many other LPS buildings across the country, which often exceeded 20.

 Its construction faced many issues, including that its foundations began to crack at heights greater than that of a conventional low-rise apartment block.
 Other issues faced include that “The builders imported the crane from France but British builders were still using imperial so the crane didn’t fit the rails and it had to be re drilled”.

 Despite contemporary opinions, a 1968 report close to its completion by the Exeter City Architect said that “the final appearance of the building is most pleasing and in my opinion a step forward from the usual general characteristics of tall housing units.”